-The tenant provides a certified statement (subject to Port verification, audit, and approval) specifying the total construction cost (including architectural, engineering, and permitting costs) in such detail as reasonably necessary to ascertain the costs of all leasehold improvements, furniture, fixtures, and equipment constructed or installed by concessionaire in the premises.
+The tenant provides a certified statement (subject to Port verification, audit, and approval) specifying the total construction cost (including architectural, engineering ,and permitting costs) in such detail as reasonably necessary to ascertain the costs of all leasehold improvements, furniture, fixtures, and equipment constructed or installed by concessionaire in the premises.

-c) Certification Constructed in Compliance with Port Standards
+c) Certification Constructed in Compliance with Approved Drawings and Port Standards

-The tenant provides a certification that the improvements have been constructed according to the approved drawings and specifications and in strict compliance with all legal requirements and Port standards.
+The tenant designer shall provide a certification that the improvements have been constructed according to the approved drawings and specifications and in strict compliance with all legal requirements and Port standards.